Leo-GG/ephysGUI/README.md

 ## Contributing

-Contributions to the Electrophysiology Data Analyzer are welcome.
-Please feel free to submit pull requests, create issues, or suggest improvements.
-For major changes, please open an issue first to discuss what you would like to change.
+Feel free to submit pull requests, create issues, or suggest improvements.
+For major changes and/or feature requests, please open an issue first to discuss what you would like to change.

 ## Contact